My game plan is to research, condense my findings, and translate it into everyday language for busy people.

 The Violence Against Women Act was a federal law within the United States.
 It was passed on September 13, 1994, with bipartisan support, and it was signed by President Bill Clinton.
 This law meant that 1.6 billion dollars was allocated towards prosecuting and investigating violent crimes against women.
 The office of Senator Joe Biden drafted the Violence Against Women Act and it was co-written by Democrat Louise Slaughter, a Representative from New York.
 The Act was authorized by both political parties in 2000 under Bill Clinton and again in 2005 when it was signed by George W. Bush.
 It was also reauthorized in 2013 under the Obama administration.
 However, it expired on December 21, 2018 during the government shutdown.
 On a temporary basis, it was reinstated on January 25, 2019.
 It expired again on February 15, 2019.
 Despite the fact that the law is titled "Violence Against Women Act," it is gender neutral and provides coverage for male victims as well.

 V.A.W.A. is one of the most effective pieces of Legislation enacted to end domestic violence, dating violence, sexual assault, and stalking." - The A.C.L.U. in its Letter to the Senate Judiciary Committee Regarding the Violence Against Women Act of 2005

-Congress funded many different grants through the Office on Violence Against Women which is located within the department of Justice.
-These grants include:
+Congress funded many different grants through the Office on Violence Against Women, which is located within the Department of Justice.

 - Engaging Men and Youth Prevention